-The mission of the Benedictine Sisters of Erie Inner-City Neighborhood Art House is to enable children to experience beauty, grow in positive self-expression and self-discipline, and develop into full and productive human beings.
+The mission of the Benedictine Sisters of Erie Inner-City Neighborhood Art House is to enable youth to experience beauty, grow in positive self-expression and self-discipline, and develop into full and productive human beings.

 The Benedictine Sisters of Erie have lived and worked in Erie's inner city since their founding in 1856.
 In 1994, the sisters, with the leadership of Sisters Joan Chittister, former Prioress, and Mary Lou Kownacki, undertook a 3-year campaign to expand the sisters' inner-city programming.
 Start-up funds were obtained through a special event, ENCORE '94: A Saint Benedict Academy Choral Reunion that took place in April 1994.